feynon/carlosbecker.com/content/post/2012-08-14-gwt-bootstrap-2040-released.md

 Now, we will work to port the components that wasn't in this first release, and also update to Twitter Bootstrap 2.1.0.

 I also want to, again, apologize.
-Last weeks my life was changing in much ways, and I didn't has all the time and energy that I like, so, I didn't made much contributions… but, in few weeks it will be more ‘stable', and them I'll back with the fury of a hundred billion suns.
+Last weeks my life was changing in much ways, and I didn't has all the time and energy that I like, so, I didn't made much contributions... but, in few weeks it will be more 'stable', and them I'll back with the fury of a hundred billion suns.

 Thats all.